 If your vehicle's seats aren't the most comfortable for 3 or 4 hours of sitting, you might want to bring along a pillow or two or a lawn chair to sit outside your car.
 Keep in mind that not only in the springtime but also beginning in late August, Cape Cod nights can get quite chilly.
 A jacket, sweatshirt or sweater just might come in handy around 9:30 or 10:00PM.

-nearby, the Wellfleet Drive-In can be buggy on some
+Drive-In Movies can be buggy on some nights.
+It's

 Recommendation: Bring insect repellant but don't put it on unless you need it.